Islamic design

 Detail of a Cosmatesque pavement in San Benedetto in Piscinula, Rome

-These first three photographs may appear to have little in common with the subject of Arabic geometry, but I am including a note on this type of design here for a number of reasons.
-First, the expression of religious art through geometry is intrinsically important as well as interesting; secondly, there are only two examples of this type of work in England, at locations to which there is relatively easy access, London and Canterbury; thirdly, these are said to be the only examples of this type of work north of Italy and, fourthly – and of particular relevance to the subject of this page – there is an unusual geometrical detail to be found in the design of the Cosmatesque pavement of Westminster Abbey.
+These first four photographs may appear to have little in common with the subject of Arabic or Islamic geometry, but I am including a note on this type of design here for a number of reasons.
+First, the expression of religious art through geometry is intrinsically important as well as interesting to me; secondly, there are only two examples of this type of work in England, at locations to which there is relatively easy access, London and Canterbury; thirdly, these are said to be the only examples of this type of work north of Italy and, fourthly – and of particular relevance to the subject of this page – there is an unusual geometrical detail to be found in the design of the Cosmatesque pavement of Westminster Abbey, a roundel established with eleven-point geometry.

 Detail of the Cosmatesque pavement in Westminster Abbey looking east over the north-west corner of the pavement, 2002 Detail of the Cosmatesque pavement in Westminster Abbey looking east over the south-west corner of the pavement, 2002

-These two images, like those above, illustrate a different type of geometric approach to the design of paving, this time in Britain.
-Laid in 1268 under the supervision of the master craftsman, Petrus Oderisius, or Odoricus, these two roundels are a small sample of the Cosmatesque pavement in front of the High Altar in Westminster Abbey, London.
+These four images, like those above, illustrate a different type of geometric approach to the design of paving, this time in Britain.
+Laid in 1269 under the supervision of the master craftsman, Petrus Oderisius, or Odoricus, these four roundels are a small sample of the Cosmatesque pavement in front of the High Altar in Westminster Abbey, London, and are those located at the four corners of the pavement.

 The Westminster Abbey pavement – copyright resides with the Dean and Chapter of Westminster – used with permission